-- 1. Creation and Preservation of the Grievance Record: - a.
-Method of Communication: Communication between the grievant and any member of the Faculty Grievance Review Board should either be in writing or be promptly documented for the benefit of the other members of the panel or full board.
-Official correspondence shall be sent by the Faculty Grievance Review Board chair, mediator or hearing panel chair, as appropriate, and in a manner that maintains confidentiality, and that facilitates confirmation of receipt. - b.
-Timing of Creation of "Grievance Record" (See Also Subsection G. 7.): At the conclusion of the faculty grievance, at whatever stage it might be resolved, the official grievance record as defined above in Section D. will be forwarded by the chair of the Faculty Grievance Review Board, with the assistance of the Office of HRS; there is no need to copy the Office of the EVP/Provost or any other office with the correspondence generated during the grievance proceeding. - 2.
-Grievant's Right to Faculty Advisor: At any point in the process, the aggrieved faculty member may enlist the aid of a Faculty Advisor, whose role shall be to provide guidance and/or to attend the mediation or formal hearing.
-The role of Faculty Advisor does not include actively advocating or participating in mediation sessions or hearing on behalf of the grievant.
-If the aggrieved faculty member requests assistance in obtaining an advisor, the Faculty Senate Chair or designee shall appoint a senior faculty member to serve in that capacity. - 3.
-Stay of Proceedings: With the concurrence of the Office of the General Counsel, a grievance may be stayed by the chair of the Faculty Grievance Review Board when the grievant is also seeking relief based upon the same set of facts in another forum, or agrees to explore alternative dispute resolution outside the scope of this policy.
+- 1. There shall be no ex parte communication in any form (e.g. verbal, written, email, text, social media) between a party, including the party's representative or faculty consultant, and a mediator, hearing panel member, or other individual who may be involved in the grievance resolution. - 2.
+Communications between any party and any official with responsibility under this Rule should either be in writing or be promptly documented for the benefit of the other officials (e.g. members of the hearing panel or members of the FGRB) and parties. - 3.
+Under no circumstances shall any individual communicate in any form with the Chancellor or the Executive Vice President and Provost about the grievance, unless permitted by this Rule. - 4.
+Official correspondence shall be sent by the FGRB Chair, mediator, or hearing panel chair, as appropriate, in a manner that maintains confidentiality and that facilitates confirmation of receipt. - B. Right to Faculty Consultant: Either party may enlist the aid of a Faculty Consultant whose role shall be to provide guidance directly to the party and to attend the mediation or formal hearing.
+The role of Faculty Consultant does not include actively advocating in official communications, mediation sessions, or the formal hearing on behalf of the party.
+It is the responsibility of the party to keep the Faculty Consultant informed.
+If the party requests assistance in obtaining a Faculty Consultant, the Faculty Senate Chair or their designee shall appoint a senior faculty member to serve in that capacity. - C. Stay of Proceedings: With the concurrence of the Office of University General Counsel, a grievance may be stayed by the FGRB Chair when the grievant is also seeking relief based upon the same set of facts in another forum, or agrees to explore alternative dispute resolution outside the scope of this Rule.
 The matter may be re-opened, if appropriate, depending upon the outcome of the other proceeding.
-Any party may submit a written request to the chair of the Faculty Grievance Review Board that a particular grievance be stayed.

-- 4. Confidentiality: All university personnel shall maintain and preserve confidentiality regarding faculty grievance matters, particularly matters discussed or divulged in a confidential mediation setting.
-See Section J.7. - Fair and Impartial Mediation and Hearing Process: Faculty members are entitled to a fair and impartial review of their claims.
+Any party may submit a written request to the FGRB Chair that a particular grievance be stayed. - D. Confidentiality: All personnel shall maintain and preserve confidentiality regarding faculty grievance matters.
+Resolution terms of any grievance will be only be divulged to personnel whose assistance is required in implementing the terms of the agreement. - E. Fair and Impartial Mediation and Hearing Process: All parties, including grievant and respondent, are entitled to a fair and impartial review of their claims.
 This includes the prompt resolution of actual or perceived conflicts of interest:

-a.
-Conflicts Guidelines:
+1. Conflicts Guidelines:

-- i.
-Under no circumstances will a Faculty Grievance Review Board mediator or hearing panel member participate in a hearing convened to hear a grievance from a person with whom the member has a familial, personal or close professional relationship.
-A Faculty Grievance Review Board member shall not mediate, nor hear, a matter involving faculty from their own NMSU entity. - ii.
-If one or more of the witnesses has a close relationship with one of the hearing panel members, disqualification of the hearing panel member from service shall not be automatic, but shall be decided based upon the specific facts of each case. - iii.
-If the grievant or a witness has had prior contact with either the assigned mediator or a hearing panel member, disqualification or the mediator or panel member from service shall not be automatic, but shall be decided based upon the specific facts of each case.

-b.
-Early Disclosure of Conflict/Voluntary Recusal:
+- a.
+Under no circumstances will a FGRB mediator or hearing panel member participate in a hearing convened to hear a grievance involving a party with whom the member has a familial, personal, or close professional relationship.
+A FGRB member shall not mediate, nor hear, a matter involving faculty from their own academic department. - b.
+If one or more of the witnesses has a close relationship with one of the hearing panel members, disqualification of the hearing panel member from service shall not be automatic, but shall be decided by a majority of the quorum of panel members based upon the specific facts of each case. - c.
+If the grievant, respondent, or a witness has had prior contact with either the assigned mediator or a hearing panel member, disqualification of the mediator or panel member from service shall not be automatic, but shall be decided by a majority of the quorum of panel members based upon the specific facts of each case. - 2.
+Early Disclosure of Conflict and Voluntary Recusal: